 Others say that Miles took revenge on Gatewood for disobeying a direct order, to wit: “General Miles particularly forbade my going near the hostiles with less than twenty-five soldiers as escort, fearing that I might be entrapped & held hostage …” When initially approaching Geronimo to talk surrender, Gatewood’s party, including himself, was only six, two of whom were Apaches.

 More likely, Miles just wanted the glory for himself.

 So it came to be that Tucson has a Miles Street and a Miles Neighborhood and a Miles Elementary School, and the name Gatewood was forgotten.

 Gatewood’s revenge was to author a true account of his involvement in the Apache Wars from 1879 to 1886.
 Unfortunately, he died in 1896 at the age of 43 before he could complete the manuscript.

-Probably because Kraft was editing an incomplete manuscript (actually two), it is sometime difficult to follow the string of events.
-However, in Kraft's By Louis Kraft Gatewood and Geronimo (First Edition) [Paperback]
+Probably because Kraft was editing an incomplete manuscript (actually two), it is sometimes difficult to follow the string of events.
+However, in Kraft’s By Louis Kraft Gatewood and Geronimo (First Edition) [Paperback]

 , this incredible story flows smoothly and it is much easier for the reader to keep track of who’s doing what to whom and when.
 So it is this book that we recommend you read first.